 This region is very proud of their iconic sculpture and you can't miss similar images of this first pilgrim Santiago along the Way from here.

 While "The Silver Way" was created by the Romans to open trade routes between the south and north of Spain, the Camino Sanabrés also follows many old Roman roads.
 I do love a good Roman road!
 Hard on the feet, but heavy on Romanticism (pun intended).

 The medieval, tourist town of Puebla de Sanabria is one of the highlights along the Way, and is worth a day's rest if you have the time

 The 12th century Romanesque door of the Iglesia de Santa María del Azogue in Puebla de Sanabria caught my eye and is special indeed.

 The crowning jewel that looms over town is the 15th century Castillo de Puebla de Sanabria, shown here.

-Then there is Ourense, another tourist town worthy of a days touring, with its glorious cathedral and thermals baths that pilgrims have been using for centuries.
+Then there is Ourense, another tourist town worthy of a day's touring, with its glorious cathedral and thermal baths that pilgrims have been using for centuries.
 A long hot soak is excellent for the weary bones.